aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/upgrade/optional-steps.md

 Prior to executing the LZA upgrade

-- In the Shared Networking account, create Interface Endpoints for S3 and DynamoDB in the Endpoint VPC.
+In the Shared Networking account, using the privilege pipeline role

 - Create a security group that allows HTTPS from anywhere (0.0.0.0/0)
+- Create Interface Endpoints for S3 and DynamoDB in the Endpoint VPC.
     - For S3
         - Do not select the option "Enable DNS Name"
         - Select the security group previously created